alexa/alexa-smart-screen-sdk/README.md

         <img src="https://img.shields.io/github/issues/alexa/alexa-smart-screen-sdk" /></a>
 </p>

+## Announcement

+> The new [Alexa Voice Service (AVS) Device SDK version 3.0](https://github.com/alexa/avs-device-sdk) and the [Alexa Smart Screen Web Components version 1.0](https://github.com/alexa/alexa-smart-screen-web-components) are now available!

+> If you’re new: The AVS Device SDK version 3.0 and the Alexa Smart Screen Web Components have replaced the Alexa Smart Screen SDK.

+> For current users of the Alexa Smart Screen SDK: Please consider upgrading to the AVS Device SDK version 3.0 and Alexa Smart Screen Web components.

+The AVS Device SDK version 3.0 combines the Alexa Smart Screen SDK and the AVS Device SDK into one.
+It also adds several new features including [Video Device Control](https://developer.amazon.com/en-US/docs/alexa/avs-device-sdk/video-device-control.html) for integrating [Video Skill Kit](https://developer.amazon.com/en-US/docs/alexa/video/video-skill-api-reference.html) capabilities into your device.
+To begin, see [Get Started with Alexa Voice Service Device SDK](https://developer.amazon.com/en-US/docs/alexa/avs-device-sdk/overview.html).

+The Alexa Smart Screen Web Components library is a separate Node.js library for smart screen device makers who build web apps that interact with the [AVS Device SDK](https://github.com/alexa/avs-device-sdk).
+For an overview, see [About Alexa Smart Screen Web Components](https://developer.amazon.com/en-US/docs/alexa/web-components/wc-about-web-components.html).

+---

 The [Alexa Smart Screen SDK](https://developer.amazon.com/alexa-voice-service/alexa-smart-screen-sdk) extends the [AVS Device SDK](https://developer.amazon.com/alexa-voice-service/sdk) to support development for screen-based Alexa Built-in products.
 This SDK enables device makers to build screen-based products that complement Alexa voice responses with rich visual experiences.

 The Alexa Smart Screen SDK package in this GitHub repo includes: